 In highly centralised networks, traffic is routed to a number of servers that are operated by the same organisation who maintains the game or service.
-This is the current standard for the majority of the internet: in fact, this is the methodology used by the official version of Risk, which is available as an app.
+This is the current standard for the majority of the internet: in fact, this is the methodology used by the official version of Risk, playable as an app.